 Each post should tell a compelling story that your followers can actually relate to.
-Here’s how @Evanchildsfitness tells a unique, personal story about her life:
+Here’s how @Evanchildsfitness told a unique, personal story about her life:

-Pro-tip: use Instagram Stories to involve your followers into your everyday life.
+Pro-tip: use Instagram Stories to invite your followers into your everyday life.
 Stories generally feel more personal than posts and offer greater Instagram engagement.

 9. Respect Who You Are + Pay Attention to What Works